 To nominate yourself or a colleague for membership on the Unidata Strategic Advisory Committee, use our nomination form.

-The next meeting will be a joint meeting with the Users Committee, held 17-18 October, 2017 in Boulder, Colorado.
+The next meeting will be a joint meeting with the Users Committee, held [meeting date not yet set] in [meeting location not yet set].

 Click on individual meeting links to see Agendas, Status Report Links, Committee membership lists, Action Items, and so on.